 Impact of Metaverse on Workplaces

-• Traditional workplaces replacing the VR rooms
+• Traditional Workplaces Replacing the VR Rooms

-• VR and AR for immersive meetings
+• VR and AR for Immersive Meetings

-According to a study conducted by Jeremy N. Bailenson of Stanford University, lack of access to body language and other non-verbal cues along with reduced mobility play a major factor in video call fatigue.
-The Metaverse features will not only help you connect with your team but also it will contribute to overall collaboration.
-The whole team meeting with Metaverse will lead to more creativity.
+According to a study by Stanford University, lack of access to body language and other non-verbal cues along with reduced mobility play a major factor in video call fatigue.
+The Metaverse features will not only help you be together with your colleagues but also it will contribute to overall collaboration and creativity.

-• Remote work at the next level
+• Remote Work at the Next Level

 The employee will have his virtual screens and keyboards and he can customize them in any way he wishes.
 There will be no physical weight to carry when you have virtual screens and boards.
-If you feel disturbed in the room, you can take your setup to your favorite park and continue working effortlessly.
+If you feel disturbed at one place, you can take all your setup to your favorite park and continue working without any hassle.

 • Job training in Metaverse

 Learning and development will become more than easy with Metaverse as the focus will shift from telling to showing.
 The best learning happens when we not only listen but also visualize in multidimensions.

-How HR will transform in Metaverse?
+How HR will Transform in Metaverse

-• Recruiting and onboarding in Metaverse:
+• Recruiting and Onboarding in Metaverse

-Few big-profile companies have started recruitment in Metaverse to interview candidates.
-They also give them the possibility to meet people within the organization.
-Moreover, it provides the candidates the knowledge about culture, values, and opportunities they can get by virtual reality experience.
+Few big-profile companies have started recruitment in Metaverse to interview candidates and give them possibilities to meet people within the organization, improving the approach and the knowledge about culture, values, and opportunities they can get by virtual reality experience.

 • Interviews and Assessments in Metaverse

 Through these initial versions, you can have interviews based on avatars, whereas, in the next stage of development, the real faces can also be used as holograms.
 Moreover, Meta has also come up with Horizon Workrooms as a virtual collaboration platform through Oculus Quest headsets.

 • Virtual Career Sites and Job Details

-Similarly, the whole 2d career sites of today will convert to a metaverse of career sites in upcoming years helping the candidates ‘experience’ the job description rather than just reading it.
+Similarly, the whole 2d career sites of today will convert to Metaverse of career sites in upcoming years helping the candidates ‘experience’ the job description rather than just reading it.
 It will provide the companies an opportunity to enhance their brand as well.

-Metaverse as the ideal workplace for Gen Z
+Metaverse as the Ideal Workplace for Gen Z

 Gen Z and millennials are going to occupy the workspaces by 75% and therefore it is essential to attract top talent.
 We know that most Gen Z spend time with gadgets, and the virtual environment will attract them.
 Therefore, Metaverse recruitment will be ideal for hiring the most talented candidates.

-Few Possible Roadblocks to embracing Metaverse
+Few Possible Roadblocks to Embracing Metaverse

 Web innovation is becoming trendy and employers waiting on the sideline for long will be left behind.
-The Metaverse offers an immersive way of communication among people and employees who are working away from each other.
+Metaverse offers an immersive way of communication among people and employees who are working away from each other.